grahamsutton/exodus/README.md

 * `exodus_tmp.UP()`: Executes when you run `php exodus migrate`
 * `exodus_tmp.DOWN()`: Executes when you run `php exodus rollback`

 Essentially, `UP` are the positive, new changes you want to make against your database, whereas `DOWN` reverses those new changes.
 So, `DOWN` is the reverse operation of `UP`.
-Exodus creates a temporary schema called `exodus_tmp` to execute the `UP` and `DOWN` functions, and is dropped after the migration have finished running.
+Exodus creates a temporary schema called `exodus_tmp` to execute the `UP` and `DOWN` functions, and is dropped after the migrations have finished running.

 Here is an example of creating a new table and adding some records in the `UP` function, and you can see how `DOWN` reverses this change by dropping the table.